gilith/metis/README.md

 ### Using the Moscow ML compiler

-Use the [Moscow ML compiler][Moscow ML] to build from source and run the test suite by executing
+Use the [Moscow ML compiler][MoscowML] to build from source and run the test suite by executing

     make mosml